ArtezGDA/Tool-Assignment/Lola/README.md

 For this tool you need :

-- Adobe Indesign
+- Adobe Indesign.
-- “Indesign photo editor” package
+- “Indesign photo editor” file.

 [this is a link](http://www.adobe.com/nl/downloads.html) to an site where you can get a free trial of indesign.
-The Indesign photo editor” package consist of an README file and some codes that you need to use to install the action.
+The Indesign photo editor” file consist of an README file and 3 codes that you need to use to install the action.

+- step 1: download indesign
+- step 2: download the “Indesign photo editor” file.
+- step 3: read the README file
+- step 4: choose 1 of the 3 codes
+- step 5: open indesign
+- step 6: go to file -> sripts -> other scripts
+- step 7: go to file -> keyboard shortkeys
+- step 8: click "new set" -> name it "easy image placing"
+- step 9: IN PROGRESS (somewhere here you need to add one of the 3 code's)